linnhege/tournament-scheduler/README.md

 tournament-scheduler
 ====================

-Tournament plugin for creating beachvolleyball tournaments and letting wordpress user signup to the different tournaments
+Tournament plugin for creating beach volleyball tournaments and letting wordpress user signup to the different tournaments

 ==== New in version 5.4.1 ===